Small people, smaller trees!

 Most of the museum is outdoors so please dress according to the weather.
 There is a water fountain located near the Special Exhibit Wing.
 The bathrooms are located back in the Welcome Center.

 We have several public events throughout the year where children are encouraged to join.
 In addition, we invite schools to participate in private events from time to time as well.

-As an example of a public event, in February 2018, we offered a Children’s Workshop for kids 8 and up, accompanied by an adult.
+We offer a Children’s Workshop for kids 8 and up, accompanied by an adult each year.
 Child and adult worked as lab partners to use their “scientist eyes” and learn about how a tree can become a bonsai.
 The pairs learned about plant physiology, ecosystems and bonsai history.
 At the close of the class, each pair received a seedling whose fate they could decide.
 Would it become a bonsai or grow wild, big and free?
 Sign up for our email list or follow us on social media to ensure you don’t miss the next one!

 Children's poems about the museum:

 After a class from Sidwell Friends School visited the Museum, they sent poems and essays they wrote about their experience.